githubsulection/My-little-RageWorld/RageWorld/README.txt

 Hi,
 You are looking at my RageWorld, and you may not understand why it is importaint that this stays together but it is!

-if you want to or delete something then do so in the :  RageFunction.h That works the same way as the Functions.h in altis life..
+if you want to add or delete something then do so in the :  RageFunction.h That works the same way as the Functions.h in altis life..

-To make everything work you simply have to do the folowing and the steps in every System Readme.
+To make everything work you simply have to do the folowing steps in every System Readme.

 Description.ext